 The runtimes of the above algorithm provide the following lemma. \begin{lemma} Let $\Delta\geq 4$.
 Then the small components can, w.h.p., be $\Delta$-colored in time

 \end{lemma} \begin{proof} \Cref{lem:claima1,lem:claimb1} imply that each node is colored.
 The proof that coloring a single layer in phase \ref{phase:smallLayerColoring} is a a $\deg+1$ list coloring instance is along similar lines as in the proof of \Cref{thm:deterministicDelta}.
-The components and free nodes in $D_0$ can be colored independently because the stem from the independent set $M'$.
-In both variants the runtime is dominated by phase \ref{phase:smallLayerColoring} step which implies the result. \end{proof} \begin{remark} The algorithm to solve the small components only uses randomization if it computes the network decomposition (\Cref{lem:shattering} and \Cref{rem:randomnessInSmallComponents}). \end{remark}
+The components and free nodes in $D_0$ can be colored independently because they stem from the independent set $M'$.
+In both variants the runtime is dominated by phase \ref{phase:smallLayerColoring} step which implies the result. \end{proof} \begin{remark} The algorithm to solve the small components only uses randomization to compute the network decomposition (\Cref{lem:shattering} and \Cref{rem:randomnessInSmallComponents}). \end{remark}